Cities / Hong Kong / Glenealy School

 Glenealy operates within the English Schools Foundation system at standard ESF primary fees, around HKD 139,000 a year, plus the one-off ESF capital levy.
 Admission is catchment-based, drawing from Mid-Levels, Upper Albert Road, and surrounding streets.
 Year 6 students transition into ESF secondary schools through the Foundation's allocation system.

 Families describe Glenealy as the smallest and most intimate of the ESF primaries: only two classes per year group, so children, parents, and teachers genuinely know each other.
 The personal approach, the ESF can-do classroom culture, and the Mid-Levels location with PTA-led community events get repeated mentions.
-Class sizes around 28 and limited break-out space are the trade-off for being on a tight Hong Kong Island plot.
+Class sizes run around 28 and the site is a tight Hong Kong Island plot with limited break-out space.
 Best fit for Mid-Levels families wanting a small ESF feeder primary on the IB pathway.

 Fees